winesapOS/winesapOS/README.md

 ### General

-- **Any computer with an AMD or Intel processor can run winesapOS.**
+- **Any computer with a modern AMD or Intel processor can run winesapOS.**
 - **Portability.**
     - A drive is bootable on both BIOS and UEFI systems.
     - Lots of [boot optimizations](https://rootpages.lukeshort.cloud/storage/bootloaders.html#usb-installation-with-both-legacy-bios-and-uefi-support) are made to make winesapOS more portable than most live Linux distributions.